 Where it all began

 The story begins right outside the city of Napa, on a small vineyard in the Oak Knoll Appellation.
 My grandfather Lloyd, bought the property in 1963.
 He was originally a dairy farmer from Rice Lake, Wisconsin.
-He joined the Navy to fight for his country and ended up surviving the attacks on Pearl Harbor.
-Shortly after he married my Grandmother Phyllis, they moved up to Napa Valley from Alameda with the dreams of having a family farm.
+He joined the Navy to fight for his country and ended up narrowly surviving the attacks on Pearl Harbor.
+Shortly after he married my Grandmother, Phyllis, they moved up to Napa Valley from Alameda with dreams of having a family farm once again.

 Seven cows, four horses and eleven children later, he was living the dream.
 For more than thirty years he farmed that property.
 A very distinctive red barn stood in the center of the fields, it was among a house and garage that he had hand built.
 He never saw a challenge too tough and he never made excuses when it came to his children.
 My mother, Robin, was the youngest of his six daughters, she never strayed too far from home.
 She graduated from Justin Siena High, went to college at UC Davis and eventually went on to get a Doctorate Degree in Business.
 She met my father Glenn, after a small fender bender in the Payless parking lot.
 He just happened to own an auto body and paint business in Fairfield.

 Being exposed to vineyard life at such a young age, I never truly knew how lucky I was until the spring of 2009 when I took my first viticulture class at the Napa Valley College with Dr. Krebs.
-I grew so passionate about wine over the next semester that I quit my restaurant job and began working at the O'Brien Estate.
+I grew so passionate about wine over the next semester that I quit my restaurant job and began working at a local winery.
 As I continued my education of viticulture, enology and eventually wine marketing and sales.
 My professional career was growing by leaps and bounds.
-By the age of 21 I was managing the tasting room at the O'Brien estate, educating groups as large as 40 on the estate crafted wines, and the artisan skill of wine making.
+By the age of 21 I was managing the tasting room at that small winery, educating groups as large as 40 on the estate crafted wines, and the artisan skill of wine making.